 There’s even a sort of meditative feel to it once I get into the flow of the reading.
 I’m listening pretty intently, enjoying the sound of it, but I’m also not understanding what I hear, just calmly resting in the moment.

-And secondly, I think this might help my brain start to wrap itself more fully around these languages that I’ve already begun studying.
-I can’t give any proof of that, but observing what was going on in my mind during that time, I felt like my brain was gently seeking to make meaning out of this wash of sound.
+And secondly, I think this might eventually help my brain start to wrap itself more fully around these languages that I’ve already begun studying.
+I can’t give any proof of that possibility, but observing what was going on in my mind during the time when I was listening in the last few days, I did feel like my brain was gently seeking to make meaning out of this half-familiar wash of sound.

 After all, that’s primarily how our brains relate to language, as far as I can tell: through the ears, trying to find meaningful patterns.
 That doesn’t prove anything by itself, but it gives me hope that maybe this could be helpful in time.